List of The Sandbaggers characters: Jeff Ross

 The head of the CIA's London station, Ross is Burnside's confidant, connection to the CIA, and closest, if not only, friend.
 The two often have lunch and work together to preserve the "special relationship" between the CIA and SIS, and Ross takes an interest in Burnside's (non-existent) personal life.
 The close relationship between the two does not prevent Ross from using Burnside and SIS on at least one occasion for his own ends; when Ross cons Burnside in an attempt to use SIS to head off an MI5 investigation into an American general, Burnside, feeling betrayed, terminates their friendship.
 However, they reconcile shortly afterwards and remain friends for the remainder of the series.
 Ross is played by Bob Sherman.

 Edward Tyler

 Director of Intelligence (D-Int) for SIS, Tyler appears in the second series and the first two episodes of the third.
 He and Burnside have a friendly relationship of mutual respect; Burnside considers Tyler the best D-Int he's ever known, and Tyler offers Burnside whatever help he can in operations.

-In the episode "To Hell with Justice", Tyler is revealed to have been a double agent for 23 years; he asks the KGB to lift him in Malta, but after leaving a trail for SIS to follow and stop the lift, Burnside arrives to assassinate him (against direct orders from C).
-Rather that put his friend through such an ordeal, Tyler calmly commits suicide with a cyanide pill.
+In the episode "To Hell with Justice", Tyler is revealed to have been a double agent for 23 years.
+He asks the KGB to lift him in Malta, but leaves a trail for SIS to follow and stop the lift.
+Burnside arrives, intending (against direct orders from C) to kill him.
+Rather than put his friend through such an ordeal, Tyler calmly dies by suicide with a cyanide pill.

 He is played by Peter Laird.